llimllib/ytgif/README.md

 ## OPTIONS

 ```
 -v:              print more verbose output
 -trimborders     automatically trim letterbox borders
 -scale n:        scale the video's width to n pixels [default 640]
 -fps n:          set the fps of the output gif [default 20]
 -gifsicle:       post-process the image with `gifsicle -O2`
 -start time:     the time to start the video at
 -finish time:    the time to finish the video at
+-trim <segment>: comma-separated time to trim from the middle. ex: -trim :40,:49.
+This is in the timeframe of the clipped video, not the original
 -nosubs:         do not include subtitles in the output even if they're available
 -sub-lang lang:  sub language to choose
 -autosubs:       prefer youtube's auto-generated subtitles
 -caption text:   use a caption for the entire gif instead of subtitles
 -fontsize:       the font size for the caption.
-Defaults to 30 if caption set,
-                otherwise to whatever ffmpeg defaults it to
+Defaults to 30 if caption set, otherwise to whatever ffmpeg defaults it to
 -whisper:        use OpenAI's `whisper` to generate captions
 -whisper-large:  use whisper's "large" model instead of its medium one.
 May download a large model file
 ```

 ## PREREQUISITES